sandor/floido-designer/README.md

 2. Clone or download the floido repository

+3. run npm install for the node modules

-3. Open terminal and cd in your local floido repository
+4. Open terminal and cd in your local floido repository

-4. run "electron ."
+5. run "electron ."

 You can also open the index.html with the newest chrome version using a local server.